Dynamical localization and eigenvalue asymptotics: long-range hopping lattice operators with electric field: Introduction

 \end{theorem}

 \begin{remark} \end{remark}

 \begin{enumerate} \item [i)] If \(q > \frac{1}{2}\), the assumption \eqref{eq004} in Theorem 1.2 can be replaced by \(\frac{1}{2} < q \leq s < r - \frac{1}{2}\).

-\item [ii)] \( H_0 \) is a particular case of a long-range hopping lattice operator.
+\item [ii)] Note that \( H_0 \) is a particular case of a long-range hopping lattice operator.
 Thus, the results of Sun and Wang presented above extend the result of Pigossi and de Oliveira.
 However, it is worth mentioning that, although Sun and Wang obtained uniform power-law dynamical localization, this differs from the result of Pigossi and Oliveira, where exponential localization directly leads to dynamical localization without restrictions on \( q > 0 \).

-We note that Pigossi and de Oliveira in \cite{Pigossi3} have also recently proven exponential dynamical localization for polynomial long-range hopping lattice operators when \( a(m) \) has finite support. \end{enumerate}
+\item [iii)] Pigossi and de Oliveira in \cite{Pigossi3} have also recently proven exponential dynamical localization for polynomial long-range hopping lattice operators when \( a(m) \) has finite support. \end{enumerate}

-Unlike ergodic Schr\"odinger operators (such as the Anderson model), where small divisors or resonances may occur (see \cite{Avila,Damanik,Spencer,shi1,shi2} and references therein), the model considered here lacks resonances, making it possible to establish rigidity results that relate the spectral structure to the decay of eigenfunctions.
+Unlike ergodic Schr\"odinger operators (such as the Anderson model), where small divisors or resonances may occur (see \cite{Avila,Damanik,DamanikFillman1,DamanikFillman2,Spencer,shi1,shi2} and references therein), the model considered here lacks resonances, making it possible to establish rigidity results that relate the spectral structure to the decay of eigenfunctions.

 We shall prove the following